 A hotel like the J.W.
 Marriott Phuket likely attracts a large number of redemption stays.
 Unhappy hotels then frequently go and play games with their inventory to limit redemptions.

-We’re likely to see more hotels complaining about the rapid expansion of brands, diluting the focus that a chain gives to any of its independently-owned hotels, and we’ve already been seeing many popular redemption spots complain about the revenue award stays generate.
+If this lawsuit succeeds we’ll certainly see more hotels complaining about the rapid expansion of brands, diluting the focus that a chain gives to any of its independently-owned hotels, and we’ve already been seeing many popular redemption spots complain about the revenue award stays generate.